Yosemite Winter Wilderness Permits (November–April)

 Please plan your trip before you make a reservation.
 It is your responsibility to research trails and trail conditions to decide which trip is right for you and your group.
 Park rangers will not plan your trip for you.

 Before you make a reservation, please have the following information available: name the permit will be under, mailing address, daytime telephone number, number of people, number of stock (horses, mules, llamas), start and end dates, beginning and ending trailheads, principal destination (to help clarify trailhead), and method of payment ($5 plus $5 per person): credit card, check or money order.
-View trailhead information here.
+View Yosemite Wilderness trailhead information.

 Three Ways to Make a Reservation